fatema1921/WearCast/README.md

 ### Features
 * **Real-time Weather Data Integration:** WearCast gathers continuous updates on temperature and humidity to provide users with accurate weather information.

+* **API integration:** WearCast integrates APIs to fetch current location and local weather data.
+The location is rendered on the screen along with an icon that visualizes the current weather.

 * **Visual Temperature Representation:** The system is connected to a LED sensor that changes color to visually represent the temperature - red for warmth and blue for coolness.